felixmohnert/felixmohnert.github.io/_posts/2014-01-31-do-all-the-things.md

 ---
 layout: post
 title: Do All The Things 2014
 description: "Thoughts about a life in tech.
-Simplify, enhance, blog!"
+Simplify, improve, blog!"
 category: stories
-tags: [simplify, enhance, tech]
+tags: [simplify, improve, tech]
 image:
   feature: header-image-spree.jpg
   credit: Felix Mohnert